Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The SCHC C/D and F/R process is bidirectional, so the same principles can be applied in the other direction.

-In a LoRaWAN network, the RG is called a Gateway, the NGW is Network Server, and the SCHC C/D and F/R are an Application Server.
+In a LoRaWAN network, the RGW is called a Gateway, the NGW is Network Server, and the SCHC C/D and F/R are an Application Server.
 It can be provided by the Network Gateway or any third party software. {{Fig-archi}} can be mapped in LoRaWAN terminology to: